automorphism88/snapraid-btrfs/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## Known issues
-* Snapraid won't be able to properly detect the UUID when using a snapshot, so it won't be able to use inodes to detect move operations.
-As a workaround, you can temporarily disable `snapraid-btrfs`, either globally by doing a regular `snapraid sync`, or for specific drives by doing a `snapraid-btrfs sync` using the `-U` option to select snapshot 0 (i.e., the live filesystem, in snapper terminology) for the drives in question, moving the files, doing another sync with `snapraid-btrfs` disabled, and then reenabling `snapraid-btrfs` by doing a normal `snapraid-btrfs sync`.
+* SnapRAID won't be able to properly detect the UUID when using a snapshot, so it won't be able to use inodes to detect move operations.
+As a workaround, you can temporarily disable `snapraid-btrfs`, either globally by doing a regular `snapraid sync`, or for specific drives by doing a `snapraid-btrfs sync` using the `-U` option to select snapshot 0 (i.e., the live filesystem, in snapper terminology) for the drives in question, moving the files, doing another sync with `snapraid-btrfs` disabled, and then reenabling SnapRAID-btrfs by doing a normal `snapraid-btrfs sync`.